Alexander Eig: Biography

 In 1925 he was invited by Otto Warburg to join the agricultural experimental station in Tel Aviv, where he worked with Michael Zohary.
 A year later, the unit moved to Jerusalem, and they joined the staff of the Hebrew University of Jerusalem.
 That year he married Itta Faktorovsky, the sister of his closest friend and fellow botanist Elazar Faktorovsky.

 In 1931 he graduated with his Ph.D., and founded the Botanic Garden on Mount Scopus, together with Zohary and Naomi Feinbrun-Dothan.
 In 1932 he started teaching botany.
 Among his students were the brothers Aaron and Ephraim Katzir.

-On 1937 he was invited by Yitzhak Ben-Zvi to testify before the Peel Commission, on the question of whether the country could sustain a large population.
+In 1937 he was invited by Yitzhak Ben-Zvi to testify before the Peel Commission, on the question of whether the country could sustain a large population.
 He was later asked to prepare a map that would serve the arguments of the Zionist side in the international arena.

 Eig died of cancer in 1938, at the age of less than 44 years.
 He was buried in the Mount of Olives Jewish Cemetery.
 His gravestone bears the inscription "The creator of plant science in Israel."
 He was eulogized by Moshe Sharett, Hugo Bergmann, Judah Leon Magnes and Yitzhak Ben-Zvi.